Papapepper1/Guessing-Number-Game/README.md

 - If you win or run out of attempts, the game will display a message and allow you to start a new game by refreshing the page.

+This project is open-source and available under the [MIT License](LICENSE).
 Enjoy playing the game!
 If you have any suggestions or improvements, feel free to contribute or reach out to the developer.